CU-ESIIL/Innovation-Summit-2024/docs/worksheets/worksheet_0.md

 [![Watch the video](https://img.youtube.com/vi/O5FBJyqfoLM/hqdefault.jpg)](https://youtu.be/O5FBJyqfoLM)

+**Video Title:** Exploring the Impacts of Historical Redlining on Urban Development
+**Description:** Click on the image above to watch a video that delves into the consequences of historical redlining and its ongoing impact on urban environments.
+This educational piece offers insights into how such discriminatory practices have shaped cities and what can be learned from them.

-This group exercise will not only uncover the impact of redlining on urban greenspace but also highlight the adaptive strategies developed in response to this enduring disturbance.
+The following group exercise will not only uncover the impact of redlining on urban greenspace but also highlight the adaptive strategies developed in response to this enduring disturbance.
 Through mapping and analysis, we aim to illustrate the powerful role that geographic data can play in understanding and fostering urban resilience and social equity.

 ## Goals of the Tutorial